microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

   - the `Stride` argument is the row or column stride in bytes.
   - the `Offset` argument is the number of bytes to skip before loading.
 For the `Load` operations on `groupshared` arrays:
+  - an element is a type matching the element type of the `groupshared` array.
   - the `Stride` argument is the row or column stride in elements.
-The element type is the same as the `groupshared` array element type. elements.
-  - the `Offset` argument is the count of `groupshared` array elements to skip before loading.
+  - the `Offset` argument is the number of elements to skip before loading.

 Reads from memory through `Load` functions are not atomic and may require explicit synchronization.